jorendorff/rust-ignorance/ignorance.md

 ### Diverging expressions (`!`)

+> So an expression that diverges can be "used as" any type at all?

+Yep.

+    let x: String = loop {};  // ok

+    fn f() -> Vec<f32> { loop {} }  // ok

+> OK.
+But why does this compile?
+>
+>     fn f() -> i32 { loop {}; }
+>
+> Doesn't the semicolon make that a statement, and the type of the block `()`?
+> It also works if I add another statement after that:
+>
+>     fn f() -> i32 { loop {}; (); }  // ok (warning: unreachable statement)

+If any statement of a block diverges, the whole block diverges.

+(The systems of relations that govern Rust's type systems and such are designed by some pretty good applied mathematicians.
+If some rule like this makes sense, they've identified it and incorporated it into the language.)

+Because the function body block diverges, it can be used as an `i32`, no problem.

-> Can a diverging expression be used as a function parameter?
+> Can a diverging expression be used as an argument to a function?
 What is its type?

-Yes, it can, and I suppose its type is inferred.
+Yes, it can.
+The type is inferred.

 This program: